History and Premises

 Staff and Training

-Likewise the number of support staff has grown over the years and whilst the numbers may fluctuate from time to time they are currently typically in the region of 22-26 additional members of staff including nurses, receptionists, telephone operators, secretary, administrator and cleaning staff.
+Likewise the number of support staff has grown over the years and whilst the numbers may fluctuate from time to time they are currently typically in the region of 28-36 additional members of staff including nurses, receptionists, telephone operators, secretary, practice manager and cleaning staff.
 The overall responsibility for running the practice rests with the directors.

 Veterinary medicine is an ever evolving discipline and ongoing education is an important aspect of life for all of us.
 All the vets and nurses regularly attend continuing professional development courses and lectures and we have systems in place to disseminate relevant new information to all members of staff.
 Several of our vets have either undertaken and achieved further qualifications or are studying to achieve them.
 We are an approved nurse training practice and also regularly take veterinary students for extra mural study.
 We are also happy to take island-based school students who are interested in becoming vets or vet nurses for brief periods of work experience to assist them in their applications for places, once they have achieved appropriate GCSE grades.